Tjhayhay/Bible-Beasts-Project/README.md

 ## Hey Spruce Bingsteen!

-Nice to make your aquantainenace.
+Nice to make your acquaintance.
 Sorry to hear about some of the trouble that you are experiencing.
 I would love to help you out!
 I've taken a look at your "Bible Beasts Project".
 Very cool!
 I checked out the issues you mentioned and added comments below for each of the sections as well as provided links to the staging and production apps.
 Hope they are helpful and I'll schedule a time for next week to provide a brief explanation of everything. cheers!

 Here are the links to the hosted applications: